mjhwest/Random-Pword-Generator/readme.md

-# Create your own web development portfolio landing page
+# Create a random password generator

 ## Description
 We were taksed to create a random password generator that a user would be able to decided input elements.